NFL News: Jamal Adams Adds NFC South Team To List Of Possible Locations

 — Adam Schefter (@AdamSchefter) June 18, 2020

-The Jets have no intention of trading Jamal Adams to anyone, but he’s been more than happy to reveal the teams that appeal to him.
-If a trade or new deal doesn’t happen between the two sides, Adams could be a training camp holdout and cause massive disruption.
+The Jets have no intention of trading Adams to anyone, but he’s been more than happy to reveal the teams that appeal to him.
+If a trade or new deal doesn’t happen between the two sides, he could be a training camp holdout.

-Some believe the damage is already there between Adams and the Jets, which makes a deal unlikely.
+Some believe the damage has already been done between Adams and the Jets, which makes a deal unlikely.